Table of Contents

 Non-destructive testing methods are essential for assessing the integrity of welded joints without causing harm to the pressure vessel.
 These methods include:

 Pressure vessels are subject to various national and international codes and standards, such as ASME Boiler and Pressure Vessel Code, PED (Pressure Equipment Directive), and API (American Petroleum Institute) standards, depending on the industry and location.
 Compliance with these regulations is mandatory to ensure the safety and legality of pressure vessel welding projects.
+Key steps include:

 In cases where defects are identified in the welded pressure vessel, it’s crucial to follow established repair procedures.
-Repairs should be carried out by qualified personnel, and the vessel must be retested and re-inspected to verify the integrity of the repaired area.
+Repairs must be carried out by qualified personnel, and the vessel must be retested and re-inspected to verify the integrity of the repaired area.

 Before a pressure vessel is put into service, it should undergo hydrostatic testing.
 This test involves filling the vessel with a liquid, typically water, to a pressure that exceeds its design pressure.
 The vessel is then inspected for leaks or other structural issues.
 Hydrostatic testing ensures that the pressure vessel can safely contain the intended fluid under operating conditions.